wanze/TemplateEngineFactory/README.md

 [![Build Status](https://travis-ci.org/wanze/TemplateEngineFactory.svg?branch=next)](https://travis-ci.org/wanze/TemplateEngineFactory)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A ProcessWire module integrating template engines such as Twig.
+A ProcessWire module integrating template engines such as _Twig_.
 It allows to render pages or individual templates via template engine and encourages to separate logic from markup by implementing a simple _MVC_ pattern.

 * For a quick introduction, please read the [Getting Started](#getting-started) section of this readme.